cito125/ToDo/README.md

 **Answer:** I used a recyclerview so the adapter functioned as an object that did the binding of my `ToDoItem` objects to views.
 It's important to have object that map data to what is displayed on a screen because otherwise, what are we using apps for?
 I've never used a ListView but convertView is a method that allows one to reuse a view as you're scrolling for efficiency.
 I would suggest using a recyclerview : )

+## Notes

+I could have done a better job architecting the application.

 ## License

     Copyright [2017] [Andres Arango]